 ‘Less but better’ is the new bedrock of the fashion and lifestyle industries at a time that is ripe for reshaping a course for sustainability.

-Trendstop is a leading trend innovation agency, working across consumer insight, product direction, brand positioning and communication. guide fashion and lifestyle brands of all sizes to create meaningful and profitable collections.
+Trendstop is a leading trend innovation agency, working across consumer insight, product direction, brand positioning and communication.
+It guides fashion and lifestyle brands of all sizes to create meaningful and profitable collections.

 www.trendstop.com